surlykke/Go-Generics-with-constraints/README.md

 I believe that would lead to a constraint system much more complicated than what is proposed here, and, in my opinion, not worth the bother.

-But, in this respect,  generics as Taylor has proposed is more flexible.
+But, in this respect,  generics as Taylor has proposed is certainly more flexible.
 By postponing verification of correctnes to the point of instantiation, the compiler can know the concrete types being substituted for parameters, and allow/disallow these operations based on that knowledge.